xijo/reverse_markdown/README.md

 ### Preconfigure

-Or configure it block style on a initializer level
+Or configure it block style on a initializer level.
+These configurations will last for all conversions until they are set to something different.

 ```ruby
 ReverseMarkdown.config do |config|